simonrimui5/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
 I'm **Simon imui**.
-I'm a data analyst wh is very passionate about uncovering actionable insights from rawa data to drive strategic decision making
+I'm a data analyst who is very passionate about uncovering actionable insights from raw data to drive strategic decision making